Energy - HVACR

-- Energy Auditor
+- Environmental Control Technician, Energy Auditor

-- TAB Technician
+- DDC Control Technician

 - Sheet Metal Worker

-- Boiler Operator
+- Boiler Operator & Refrigeration Mechanic

 - Marine Service HVACR Technician

-Don Patterson Memorial Scholarship in Refrigeration and Air Conditioning Technology
+Don Patterson Memorial Scholarship in Refrigeration and Air conditioning Technology

 This scholarship is available for full-time students enrolled in Refrigeration and Air Conditioning Technology.
 Students must demonstrate academic progress toward completion of their degree, exemplify a high standard of dedication, hard work, and responsible lifestyle.
 This scholarship is based on available funds with a maximum of $750.

-Technicians for the HVACRE Industry should:
+Technicians entering the HVACR Industry should:

-- Have a valid driver's license
+- Have a valid driver's license.

-- Have an acceptable driving record, this typically will be checked by employer
+- Have an acceptable driving record; this typically will be checked by employer.

 - Be able to lift 75 lbs.

-- Be able to work in confined spaces
+- Be able to work in confined spaces.

-- Be able to work long hours - during peak season 12 hour days are possible
+- Be able to work long hours - during peak season 12 hour days are possible.

 - Be able to follow exact instructions and perform service and installation outlined in manuals.

-- Be able to work in and promote a safe environment
+- Be able to work in and promote a safe environment.

-- Be prepared to work around potential electrical and mechanical hazards
+- Be prepared to work around electrical and mechanical potential hazards.

 - Be able to use critical thinking and problem solving skills with an aptitude for mechanical and electrical troubleshooting.

-- Be prepared for possible relocation
+- Be prepared for possible relocation.

-For additional information including regional employment data, completion rates, student characteristics, and employment see http://www.wtb.wa.gov/etp.
+For additional information including regional employment data, completion rates, student characteristics, and employment see http://www.careerbridge.wa.gov.